whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Popsugar-Must-Have-Subscription-Box-September-2015-Review-Coupon.md

 </a></center>

 <DL>
-<DT><a href="http://www.folgerscoffee.com" target="_blank">Folgers</a> Iced Cafe in "Caramel Macchiato"</DT>
+<DT>Popsugar $10 Gift Cards</DT>
 <DD>Value $20</DD>
 </DL>

-<p>Since I'm not a coffee drinker, this will be handed off to my husband.
-I appreciate the bonus item, but a Folger's coffee is somewhat disappointing, at least for me.</p>
+<p>As a bonus, Popsugar sent out two $10 promo cards to give to your friends, family or co-worker to use toward their first Must Have box.
+Each code behind these cards are unique. </p>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Okay, so although I love getting my Popsugar boxes every month, I have to admit this box is my least favorite to date.
-The only item I truly liked is the mug, and maybe the eye cream (depending on the results).
-Everything else seemed a bit off especially for a $40 subscription box.
-Although the value is quite high for this box, it's mostly due to the high priced scarf and the 3-month yoga trial.
-I'll still continue subscribing because hey, everyone makes mistakes and I think this box was one of them, so I'll let them slide this time.
-Let's hope next month they make up for it!</p>
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I really liked the items this month, it was a good mix of products and I especially loved the earrings in those cute message bottles!
+Plus I got introduced to some awesome new brands which is the main reason why I subscribe to boxes in the first place.
+The total value came up to $156 (I didn't include the Popsugar promo cards) and that's a pretty high value.
+Next month's theme is "Breast Cancer Awareness, Cozy, Autumn, Restful Nights" and I can't wait to see what that brings!
+Checkout my review next month lovelies!</p>

 <p>Not a subscriber?
-You can <a href="http://popsu.gr/vXrB" target="_blank"><big>subscribe here</big></a> to start your subscription with the July box and don't forget to use coupon code <a href="http://popsu.gr/vXrB" target="_blank">MUSTHAVE5</a> to get $5 off your first box!</p>
+You can <a href="http://popsu.gr/vXrB" target="_blank"><big>subscribe here</big></a> to start your subscription with the October box and don't forget to use coupon code <a href="http://popsu.gr/vXrB" target="_blank">MUSTHAVE5</a> to get $5 off your first box!</p>

 <TABLE  BORDER="5" style="width:75%">
    <TR>